Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 • 2 cloves garlic, minced

-• 100g Bella di Cerignola or Leccino olives, pitted and halved
+• 100 g mixed olives, pitted and halved

 Method

-2. Add tomato paste, then deglaze with red wine.
+Add tomato paste and, if using, deglaze with red wine.

-3. Add passata, olives, capers, oregano, salt, and pepper.
+Add passata, olives, capers, oregano, salt and pepper.
+Simmer for 25–30 minutes.

-4. Cook the pasta until al dente, then toss it in the sauce.
+Cook the cicatelli until al dente, then toss in the sauce.

-5. Finish with a drizzle of olive oil and, if desired, crushed almonds for texture.
+Finish with a drizzle of raw olive oil and, for texture, a scattering of toasted almonds.

 The Spirit of Sunday